virteal/l8/README.md

-execution and join of forked steps on parallel paths, steps that loop until they exit, steps that wait for something, error propagation similar to exception handling and synchronisation using the usual suspects (semaphores, mutexes, reentrant locks, message queues, ports, signals, generators...)
+execution and join of forked steps on parallel paths, steps that loop until they exit, steps that wait for something, error propagation similar to exception handling and synchronisation using the usual suspects (semaphores, mutexes, reentrant locks, message queues, ports, signals, generators...).

+When compared to callbacks, steps add some overhead due to the fact that what to do next is computed (based on pre-queued steps) instead of being specified by the callback itself.
+The overhead is small (see test_11 in the test suite) considering the extra features provided (ie. nesting, cancelation, tasks hierarchie, etc).
+When that overhead is useless, one can revert to the classic callback style, ie. blocking and callback modes intermix well.

 Steps vs Statements
 ===================